Prickly Chaff Flower - Introduction, Health Benefits, Uses, and Side Effects of Rough Chaff

 4. Dosha Effects: Prickly Chaff Flower is often considered balancing for Kapha dosha and Vata dosha due to its heating and bitter qualities.
 It can help pacify excess cold and dampness in the body.

-6. Health Benefits and Uses of Prickly Chaff
+7. Health Benefits and Uses

 Prickly Chaff is one of the important herbs used in rural India for preparing mixed greens, the leaves are tasteless but assume a mildly bitter taste after cooking, and they have soft cellulose.
 This plant is known to have high caloric and nutritional value owing to the presence of vitamin c, minerals, sodium, calcium, magnesium, potassium, chloride, and phosphorus.
 It contains anti-microbial, anti-diabetic, diuretic, hepatoprotective, antioxidant, anti-inflammatory, anti-arthritic, cardio-protective, immuno-modulatory, and prothyrodic properties.